Yolinux.com

 RLIMIT_DATA resource limit (see getrlimit(2)).

-may fail without having a reason in errno.
+having a reason in errno.

 Crashes in malloc(), calloc(), realloc(), or free() are almost always